Simonne Jones: 2015–present: Soundhunters, Rub and Gravity

-Jones explored music as a spiritual ritual in the Brazilian Amazon during an immersive indigenous experience in Jean Michel Jarre's documentary Soundhunters in 2015 with the Guaraní people.
+Jones explored music as a spiritual ritual in the Brazilian Amazon during an immersive indigenous experience in Nicolas Blies and Stéphane Hueber-Blies's documentary Soundhunters in 2015 with the Guaraní people.
 She released the song "The Silver Cord" in an album curated by Jean Michel Jarre called Zoolook Revisited inspired by his 1984 Zoolook album.

 Jones has written and produced for other artists including the song "Vaginoplasty" with Peaches and Vice Cooler for her Rub album.
 She makes a cameo in the music video.
 Jones produced the remix "Sick in the Head" for the Rub Remixed album.
 Peaches also contributed a remix to Simonne's debut single as an exclusive premiere in Billboard magazine.

 Jones gave several lectures about how the integration of science and art inform her artwork including at the inaugural Blue Dot Festival at the Jodrell Bank Observatory in Manchester and the Make Sound Festival in Leicester.

 In 2016, she used gravitational wave audio from the collision of black holes form LIGO and collaborated with CERN using representations of real time particle collision data from the large hadron collider in the song "Alchemy".
 On May 27 of that year, Jones released the debut single and music video for "Gravity" worldwide via Universal/Capitol Records.

 In 2021, Jones performed as a vocalist on Sneaker Pimps' first album in nearly 20 years, Squaring the Circle.

+Return to medicine

+Having earlier deferred a medical career to pursue music in Berlin, Jones later resumed clinical training.
+She earned a Doctor of Medicine (M.D.) degree from St. George's University in 2025.
+In 2025 she was the first author of a case report, "Spontaneous Resolution of Fixed Pediatric Trigger Thumb", published in the medical journal Cureus.
+In 2026 she began postgraduate residency training in the United States in diagnostic radiology.